drogonframework/drogon/CONTRIBUTING.md

 If you follow these recommendations your pull request will have more success:

 1. Keep the style consistent to the project, when in doubt refer to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html#C++_Version).
+1. Format the code with `clang-format` (>= 8.0.0).
+The configuration is already provided in the `.clang-format` file, just run the `./format.sh` script before submitting your pull request.
 1. Install [Google Test](https://github.com/google/googletest), and write a test case.
     1. In case it is a bugfix, it’s best to write a test that breaks in the old version, but works in the new one.
 This way regressions can be tracked over time.
     1. If you add a feature, it is best to write the test as if it would be an example how to use the newly introduced feature and to test all major, newly introduced code.